Title: Mavourneen Todd Anderson Papers

 Collection Material Type: Personal Papers

-Scope and Contents: Mavourneen Todd Anderson compiled historical sketches of early 20th century homesteaders in Williston and Williams County, North Dakota.
+Scope and Contents: Mavourneen Todd Anderson compiled historical sketches of early 20th century homesteaders in Williston and in Williams County, North Dakota.
 These histories were gathered in the 1950s and early 1960s.
 Some of these sketches are direct interviews with surviving homesteaders, but most seem to be third party information concerning the early homesteaders.
 The material was received in an unorganized state and was reorganized alphabetically.
 These historical sketches are incomplete and offer only brief facts on the persons noted.